< All Meetings

 1-2 November 2023, RSA House, London

-To mark the anniversary, in addition to our usual day one evening reception we are holding an AIX: anniversary dinner, providing participants with another opportunity to network in an amicable setting.
+To mark the anniversary, in addition to our usual day one evening reception we held an AIX: dinner on 31 October providing participants with another opportunity to network in an amicable setting.

 View the latest programme

-Alongside our usual lively mix of panel discussions, held, as ever under the Chatham House Rule, our 2023 programme also includes a C&I Investment Exchange and a series of intimate roundtables to facilitate private and in-depth discussions on a wide range of subjects.
+Alongside our usual lively mix of panel discussions, held, as ever under the Chatham House Rule, our 2023 programme also included an afternoon of roundtables focused on Matching finance and projects.

 Key themes to be discussed at the Africa Investment Exchange: Power & Renewables 2023 meeting: